 The Consumer Health Information Specialization (CHIS) offers basic and advanced training opportunities for individuals whose work roles include providing information services to the public, patients, and families.

-The Data Services Specialization shows employers, colleagues and researchers and others who work with data that you have skills in providing a range of data services and are committed to staying current with developments in data management and data services.
+Earning a Data Services Specialization shows employers, colleagues and researchers and others who work with data that you have skills in providing a range of data services and are committed to staying current with developments in data management and data services.

 The Systematic Review Services Specialization is under construction.

 Earning a Systematic Review Services Specialization shows employers and colleagues that you have the information retrieval and management skills to support users and researchers in conducting high quality and reproducible systematic reviews.